How do I get a boot diskette?

 Note: Newer computer operating systems, such as Windows 98 and Windows ME, have bootable CDs.

 - If you legally have purchased your copy of an operating system, we recommend that you use a friend's or company's computer to create a boot diskette.
-Once created and your system is restored, we then recommend that you create your own boot diskette off of your own computer.
+Once created and your system is restored, we then recommend that you create a boot diskette on your computer.

 Note: If you create the boot diskette on another computer, make sure that it is intended to boot the specific version of your computer's OS.

-Tip: Additional information and help with creating a bootable diskette can be found on our boot disk page.
+Tip: Additional information and help with creating a bootable diskette can be found on our how to create a boot disk page.